WICG/fenced-frame/README.md

 2. On user activation
     *   Full network access, read/write unpartitioned storage (if requested)

-Note that access to read/write unpartitioned storage might be gated on other user visible behavior in addition to user activation e.g. becoming the main frame in case of portal activation
+Note that access to read/write unpartitioned storage might be gated on other user visible behavior in addition to user activation and the privacy challenges there are detailed [here](https://github.com/shivanigithub/fenced-frame/blob/master/PrompltessUnpartitionedStorageAccess.md).